sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## How does website work
 In computing, a client can be a web browser or desktop application that a person interacts with to make requests to computer servers.
-A server can be services such as Amazon Elastic Compute Cloud (Amazon EC2), a type of virtual server....
+A server can be services such as Amazon Elastic Compute Cloud (Amazon EC2), a type of virtual server.

 ![Alt text](image-159.png)